 - Possess or be eligible for certification as prescribed by the specific program.

 - Present a cumulative 2.5 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.

 Note: Initial certification in non-teaching fields such as Counselor Education and Instructional Technology require completion of the master's degree; Educational Leadership and School Psychology require completion of the education specialist's degree.
 Initial certification in Counselor Education and School Psychology cannot be completed as non-degree study.
-To pursue certification in Educational Leadership as a non-degree student, the applicant must possess at entry a master's degree in any field and meet all admission criteria for the Education Specialist in Educational Leadership program; although the master's degree may be in any field, pre-requisites will be required if it is not in educational leadership.
-To pursue certification in Instructional Technology as a non-degree student, the applicant must possess a Master's degree at entry and meet all other admission criteria for the Master of Education in Instructional Technology program.
+To pursue certification in Educational Leadership or Instructional Technology as a non-degree student, refer to the program pages in this catalog.